bella-xia/CIS/assign03/README.txt

 Instruction:
 To run the excutable on rebug or unknown data provided, type the following line in terminal:
     ./cis index
-where index is a to k.
-When index is between a-g, the algorithm reads debug data; when index is between h-k, the algorithm reads unknown data.
+where index is A to H and K. When index is between A-F, the algorithm reads debug data; when index is between G, H ,and K, the algorithm reads unknown data.

 To run the excutable on other source files, type the following line in terminal:
     ./cis other